mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

   # Unit 1 / Text / Methodology
 There are a wide variety of methods for analyzing textual data.
 Obviously, we will not be able to cover them all in-depth.
 The goal of this unit is to introduce you to text analysis methods and the steps required to assemble a textual data set.
+Because this is a data-focused course, we are not spending time on digital methods for close reading.
+But they do exist!

 ## Defining methods
-### Distant reading

 ### Word frequency or counting words
 Word frequency is a good place to start.
 How many times does a specific word occur in a document?
 In a corpus?